Icinga/icingaweb2-module-pnp/README.md

 Just drop this module to a folder named `pnp` in one of your Icinga Web 2 module directories.
-Then enable it in your frontend (Configuration -> Modules -> pnp4nagios -> enable) and it should work out of the box.
+Then enable it in your frontend (Configuration -> Modules -> pnp -> enable) and it should work out of the box.
 Check the modules config tab right there in case you are using a customized installation instead of standard PNP4Nagios packages.